kinkinava/kinkinava/README.md

 ### Hi there 👋

 I'm Kin 😎 🙈
-- 🧑🏻‍💻 Currently: MPhil MATH (Data Science)  at HKUST
+- 🧑🏻‍💻 Currently: Web / AI / Cloud Developer
-- 🧑🏻‍💻 Previously:  BSc Data Science & Computer Science  at HKUST
+- 🧑🏻‍💻 Previously: MPhil & BSc Data Science & Computer Science  at HKUST
 <!--
 **kinkinava/kinkinava** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.